Bytekeeper/HAM/README.md

 # HAM

 MQTT based Home Automation.
 The focus of HAM is to provide an abstraction of sensors and actors, and yet remain close to the metal.
-To reach this goal devices a split into aspect with capabilities, without loosing the information that those aspects might work in tandem.
+To reach this goal devices are split into aspects with capabilities, without loosing the information that those aspects might work in tandem.

 A night light for example might have a LED and a motion sensor.
 Both have different capabilities.
 They also obviously operate together.

 HAM devices aren't meant to be necessarily stupid.
-It's quiet sensible to have even small devices carry out some logic without querying some controller, to provide basic functionality even in case of a communication outage.
+It's quite sensible to have even small devices carry out some logic without querying some controller, to provide basic functionality even in case of a communication outage.
 The motion sensor from above performs its basic function without uplink.
 But it could also be triggered from a motion sensor in another room.

 Shorthand for sensors/actors: entity